Delta Air Lines To Receive Airbus A321neo MSN 13019

 First month of membership is free!

-Transavia has expanded its fleet with the delivery of a new Airbus A321-252NX, manufacturer serial number 12702, directly from Airbus.
-The aircraft is powered by two CFM LEAP-1A30 engines, offering improved fuel efficiency, reduced CO₂ emissions, and quieter operation compared to previous-generation models.
+Hainan Airlines is set to expand its narrow-body fleet with the upcoming delivery of a new Airbus A321-251NX, manufacturer serial number 12637, from Airbus.
+This latest-generation aircraft will be powered by a pair of CFM LEAP-1A32 engines, renowned for their improved fuel efficiency, reduced emissions, and lower noise footprint compared to previous-generation models.